Privacy notice on newsletters

 5) Data retention

-6) Recipients and categories of recipients of personal data
+6) Recipients and categories of recipients of personal data and data transfer outside the European Economic Space

 For the purposes set out above, in addition to specifically authorised employees and collaborators of the University, personal data may also be processed by those who execute outsourced activities on behalf of the data controller in their capacity as data processors (the updated list is available at: https://www.unive.it/pag/34666/).